Count Network Autoregression: Introduction

-Following the discussion in the concluding remarks of \citet[p.~1116]{zhu2017}, an extension of the NAR model to accommodate discrete responses would be of crucial importance.
-Indeed, integer-valued responses are commonly encountered in real applications and are strongly connected to network data.
+Integer-valued responses are commonly encountered in real applications and are strongly connected to network data.
 For example, several data of interest in social network analysis correspond to integer-valued responses (number of posts, number of likes, counts of digit employed in comments, etc).
-Another typical field of application for count variable is the number of cases in epidemic models for studying the spread of infection diseases in a population; this is even more important in the current COVID-19 pandemic outbreak.
-Recently, an application of this type which employs a model similar to the NAR with count data has been presented in \cite{bracher_2020endemic}.
+Another typical field of application is related to the number of cases in epidemic models for studying the spread of infection diseases in a population; this is even more important in the current COVID-19 pandemic outbreak.
+Recently, an application of this type which employs a model similar to the NAR with count data has been suggested by \cite{bracher_2020endemic}.
 Therefore, the extension of the NAR model to multivariate count time series is an important theoretical and methodological contribution which is not covered by the existing literature, to the best of our knowledge.